 The multistage sampling technique was employed for this study.
 The first stage involved the selection of five geopolitical zones (North-East, North-West, North-Central, South-West, South-South) from the six zones in Nigeria using the simple random sampling technique.
-One state was selected using simple random sampling, through balloting, from each of the five zones in the second stage.
-The third stage involved the selection of one Local Government Area (LGA) in the selected state using the simple random sampling (balloting method).
-The fourth stage involved the selection of two secondary schools using simple random sampling (balloting method) from the selected LGAs.
-Finally, all students in SSS1 - 3 classes of the selected schools (an average of 300 per school) were recruited for the study.
+Thirteen schools were subsequently selected from the five zones in the second stage with a minimum of two schools selected from each of the five zones.
+Finally, all students in SSS1 - 3 classes of the selected schools were recruited for the study.